pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 E After the elections, all his voters managed to make a good living.

-Item.
 04. The excerpt "...leaders from groups aimed at mobilizing Latino voters..." has an example of a gerund.
 Gerunds can be used as the subject or object of a sentence.
 Another example of a gerund can be found in the sentence:

-Item.
 04. O trecho "...líderes de grupos voltados para a mobilização (intencionados a mobilizar) de eleitores latinos..." tem um exemplo de gerúndio.
 Os gerúndios podem ser usados como sujeito ou objeto de uma frase.
 Outro exemplo de gerúndio pode ser encontrado na frase:

 A The candidate has amazing ideas on how to create his own electors1 network. - O candidato tem ideias incríveis sobre como criar sua própria rede de eleitores.